- Every homeowner should have buildings insurance as well as bond protection cover.

 Check the exclusions and excesses

-For buildings insurance, the structure (what the building and the roof are made of) as well as the purpose (whether it serves as a holiday home or permanent residence) affects the cost of premiums.
+For buildings insurance, the structure (what the building and the roof are made of) as well as the location affects the cost of premiums.

 This type of homeowner’s insurance will always be subject to exclusions and excesses, but will cover the bulk of your expenses if the loss forms part of an insured event.